 How it works:

-Ask students quirky “Would you rather…” questions and have them explain their answers in full sentences using proper grammar.
+Ask learners funny or unusual “Would you rather…” questions and require full-sentence answers using proper grammar.

 Example: